-

 Answer: How could you use the views expressed in the podcast to do Feminist, Marxist, Post-Colonial, and New Historical reads of westerns?
 Be sure to discuss each of the guests' viewpoints.
 Submit to Turnitin.com by 8:00a.m.

-Begin Film Genre Essay:
+Film Genre Essay:

-Examine the various film genres we studied and explain the archetypes (codes), styles, and themes explored through them.
+Examine the various film genres we studied and explain the archetypes (iconography/tropes/codes), styles, and themes explored through them.
 Then, explain how and why the western has been employed as the body of American mythology.
 Finally, explain how The Good, The Bad, and The Ugly explores various issues questioning the validity of this mythology.
 What is the film saying about morality (“the cowboy ethic”), violence (individual and institutional), and the entire western genre?

 Suggested Outline (not mandatory)